 We are proud of our honest, independent and results-orientated approach to clients, which we think distinguishes us from the general run of immigration firms.
 We are a team of experienced professionals who use our broad, and in-depth, knowledge of immigration law to assist you and to ensure that you are made aware of all of the potential options for achieving your immigration goal.

-We know that our clients want to pay for a service that gives them confidence and so we offer an initial free face to face immigration consultation on Mondays and Tuesdays by prior appointment.
+We know that our clients want to pay for a service that gives them confidence and so we generally offer an initial free face to face immigration consultation by prior appointment.
 We can then assess your case to see whether we can assist you, and you in turn can meet the people who will be working on your case.